 If only one of the two exams is passed, the candidate will be required to retake only the exam he or she failed.
 The exam that has been passed will be valid until the candidate passes the other exam and the first consultant designation is earned.
-Candidates who do not initially pass an exam will have the option to retry every six months.
+Candidates who do not initially pass an exam will have the option to retry every six months with a valid application.

 Once passed, the general exam will not need to be retaken for the other RCI consultant designations.

 The exam is computer-based and offered at over 1,000 conveniently located testing locations.
 Visit Castle Worldwide to locate a testing center near you.
 The exam is 4 hours in length and consists of 90 multiple-choice questions which test knowledge in the following general consulting areas: ethics, general skills, communications and reports, codes and standards, design process, procurement process, agreements, and construction administration.